prabinkc2046/React-useState-custom-counter/README.md

 ## Features

-- Add new tasks to the to-do list.
-- Mark tasks as complete or incomplete.
-- Clear completed tasks.
-- Persistent data storage using `localStorage`.
+- Increment and decrement the counter by two buttons
+- Resetting the value of counter
+- Providing the custom user input

 ## Installation